Funding is available to support the ongoing professional development of staff in the CUPE 2950 employment group.

 Vancouver, BC V6T 1Z3

-How To Pay for a Professional Development@UBC (formally MOST) Workshop Fee with your PD Funds
+How To Pay for a Human Resources Professional Development Workshop Fee (formally known as MOST workshops).

 Eligible Professional Development Activities